-First things first, let’s be clear on what dandruff actually is.
-According to board-certified dermatologist Blair Murphy-Rose, dandruff is a chronic condition—often considered to be a mild form of seborrheic dermatitis—that waxes and wanes over time.
+According to board-certified dermatologist Dr. Blair Murphy-Rose, dandruff is a chronic condition—often considered to be a mild form of seborrheic dermatitis—that waxes and wanes over time.
 In its most obvious form, dandruff presents itself as noticeable white flakes.

 “Dandruff is caused by an elevation of fungus on the surface of the scalp," says William Gaunitz, a certified trichologist.
 "The main difference between dandruff and a dry scalp is that dandruff is an actual medical condition, whereas a dry scalp is simply a hydration issue,” he says.

 While both dryness and dandruff can make your scalp itch and lead to flaking, a dry scalp isn't necessarily a chronic condition and can be improved by making simple adjustments to your hair care routine.
 “Dry scalp may improve with less frequent shampooing,” says Gretchen Friese, a BosleyMD certified trichologist.
 She notes that it is possible to have both dry scalp and dandruff, which is why most people find it difficult to tell the difference between the two.